Telephone Triage

 HIGH-UTILITIZING POPULATIONS

-Not surprisingly, frequent callers are often related to high-risk age groups: infants and children, the frail elderly, and women of childbearing age.
-Early and current studies show that women call twice as often as men; and calls about children under 4 years of age tend to be more frequent than calls about older children (Dahlgren et al., 2017; Raheja, 2016).
+Frequent callers are often related to high-risk age groups: infants and children, frail older adults, and women of childbearing age.
+Early and current studies show that women call twice as often as men, and calls about children under 4 years of age tend to be more frequent than calls about older children (Dahlgren et al., 2017; Raheja, 2016).

 COMMON COMPLAINTS